 While it’s easiest to build relationships in face-to-face conversations, the realities of today’s business environment can’t be ignored.
-In-person sales calls are time-consuming, costly, and often resisted by customers.
-And even when prospects accept face-to-face meetings, you can be sure they didn’t sit around thinking about you and your company for very long once you left their office.
+In-person sales calls are time-consuming, costly and often resisted by customers.
+Even when prospects accept face-to-face meetings, you can be sure they didn’t sit around thinking about you and your company for very long once you left their office.

 Imagine what it would be like to:

-- See at a glance where your prospects have worked in the past (LinkedIn)
+- See at a glance where your prospects have worked in the past.

-These benefits carry into the future, too.
-Once you’re connected with prospects online, you have access to their professional networks.
-You know there’s almost nothing better in selling than a warm lead.
+Once you’re connected with prospects online, you have access to their professional networks, and there’s almost nothing better for sales than a warm lead.
 Video conferencing tools make warm leads that much easier to come by, especially once your prospects have converted into customers: